godsondawuni/godsondawuni.github.io/README.md

 Welcome to Godson Dawuni homepage!!!

-I obtained my Computer Science Master degree in 2020 from University of Ghana under the guidance of Jamal Deen Abdulai.
+I obtained my Computer Science Master degree in 2020 from University of Ghana under the guidance of Dr. Jamal Deen Abdulai.

 I conducted research on Software-Defined Networking focused on comparing the performance metrics of three Openflow SDN Controllers - Floodlight, OpenDayLight and HPE VAN.